michalciurus/Outletgen/readme.md

 # Using

-Just add a "Restoration ID" to your views and Outletgen will auto generate code for you to use.
+Just add a "Restoration ID" to your views in xibs/storyboards and Outletgen will auto generate code for you to use.